rackspace-cookbooks/snmp/README.md

   - Create symlink on Debian legacy location to official RFC path Default is "yes".

+* snmp['disman_events']['enable']
+  - Boolean value for enabling DisMan Event MIB configuration Default is false.

+* snmp['disman_events']['user'] and snmp['disman_events']['password']
+  - String values for SNMPv3 credentials to set for the DisMan Event MIB to work.

+* snmp['disman_events']['linkUpDownNotifications']
+  - String value which must be "yes" or "no" to enable traps for link state change notifications.
+    Default is "yes".

+* snmp['disman_events']['defaultMonitors']
+  - String value which must be "yes" or "no" to enable traps for the DisMan Event MIB default checks.
+See the snmpd.conf manual for details.
+    Default is "yes".

+* snmp['disman_events']['monitors']
+  - Array of string values for additional 'monitor' config entries.
+    Default is an empty array.

 ## USAGE

 Here is a full example featuring all the overridable attributes.